 This clearly shows that actual developments and conditions have to be considered by companies if they want to benefit from using social media in their communication strategies.
-Confirming Erdogmus and Çiçek (2012) the accurate adoption of social media has a positive influence on brand loyalty.
 Compared to other mass media, social media can be applied at relatively low cost.
-An active interaction with customers is possible.
-Active interaction is almost infeasible if only traditional mass media like TV and radio broadcasting are used.
+Furthermore, social media can be applied for an active interaction with customers, which was almost impossible by traditional mass media like TV and radio broadcasting.
 Companies can get into online communities; they can be an active part of these communities and benefit from the whole range of communication opportunities.
 However, activities within the Web are not risk free: If companies fail to develop adequate communication strategies, customers might actively damage their reputation by communicating negative opinions, discussing with others about their negative impression of companies, etc. If companies are eager to get opinions outside their own organization (crowdsourcing), this might be beneficial to get deeper insights into views and opinions of customers.
 However, one has to be aware of the risk of loss of reputation if the customers start to discuss negatively.
-Quite often, this is out of control of the affected organizations, even the reputation of a whole sector may suffer from social media campaigns like it was done in the meat sector (Boehm et al., 2010).
+Quite often, this is out of control of the affected organizations.